MarkHershey/linux-notebook/General/git_guide.md

 ## What is the difference between Git and GitHub?

-#### Short version:
+#### TLDR:
-- **Git** is a version management software that manages your local git repositories.
+- **`Git`** is a version control software that manages your local git repositories.

-- **GitHub** is an online hosting service for your git repositories.
+- **`GitHub`** is an online hosting service for your git repositories.

 #### Long version:
-- **Git** is open-source software that helps you manage code versions, it does not have a graphical interface, so you can't really "see" the software, but you can use git commands in your terminal/ shell to interact with it.
+- **`Git`** is open-source software that helps you manage code versions, keep track of file changes.
+You can interact with `git` using CLI (Command Line Interface), meaning you type in git commands in your shell/ terminals.
+Alternatively, you can choose to use a third-party GUI (Graphical User Interface) from [here](https://git-scm.com/downloads/guis/).

-- **GitHub** is an online platform developed by a company and then acquired by Microsoft in 2018.
+- **`GitHub`** is an online platform developed by a company and then acquired by Microsoft in 2018.
 Github, the platform, provides free hosting service for git repositories, which usually contains code or text files.
 It also enables collaboration on projects, since the repository is hosted on the cloud, teams can collaborate on the project repository from different locations.
 GitHub is an online service that is built around git, making git more convenient and powerful for programmers especially teams.

-## Download Git
+## Install Git

 #### For macOS:

 Just run the following command in your terminal to check your git version, it will prompt you to install Git if you don't have it.

 ```
 git --version
 ```